 This is the final post in my three-part Know Your Own Beauty series.

-Important Note – I am not a medical professional or trained therapist, so if you are struggling with depression, an eating disorder or a suspect you may have a mental illness, please consult a medical professional for assistance.
+Important Note – If you are struggling with depression, anxiety, or an eating disorder, please consult a trained medical professional for assistance.

 Today I would like to wrap the series up with the last of my personal thoughts.